Josuto/monguito/README.md

 model, no problem!
 Just specify the domain object that your custom repository is to handle as the sole map key-value, and you are done.

-## Transactional Operations

-You may expect all CRUD operations to be [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>).
-However, not all Mongoose functions are natively atomic e.g., `Model.updateMany`.
-Similarly, `monguito` includes some operations that require some transaction handling logic to ensure atomicity.
-This is the case of `saveAll` and `deleteAll`.
-Furthermore, transactional logic does not work in MongoDB standalone instances; transactions can only be performed on MongoDB instances that are running as part of a larger cluster, which could be either a sharded database cluster or a replica set.
-Using a MongoDB cluster in your production environment is [the official recommendation](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/), by the way.

-All considered, `monguito` specifies `saveAll` and `deleteAll` in `TransactionalRepository`, an interface that extends `Repository`, and implements them in `MongooseTransactionalRepository`, a class that inherits `MongooseRepository`.
-All you need to do to ensure that both behave as atomic operations is to connect to a MongoDB cluster instead of a standalone instance.
-For further information on how to use `monguito` to access MongoDB replica set jump to the [examples](#examples) section.

 # Supported Database Operations

+We support two kinds of CRUD operations: _basic_ and _transactional_.
+Both kinds specify [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>) operations; however, while the former kind of operations are inherently atomic, the latter kind of operations require some transactional logic to ensure atomicity.
+Moreover, while basic CRUD operations may be safely executed on a MongoDB standalone instance, transactional CRUD operations are only atomic when run as part of a larger cluster e.g., a sharded cluster or a replica set.
+Using a MongoDB cluster in your production environment is, by the way, [the official recommendation](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

 ## Basic CRUD Operations

 Let's have a look to `Repository`, the generic interface implemented by `MongooseRepository`.
-Keep in mind that the current semantics for these operations are those provided at `MongooseRepository`.
-If you want any of these operations to behave differently then you must override it at your custom repository implementation.
+Keep in mind that the current semantics for these operations are those provided at `MongooseRepository`; if you want any of these operations to behave differently then you must override it at your custom repository implementation.

 ```typescript